Curing

 Back fat, cured with salt only.

-Pork back fat has no myoglobin so it makes a little sense to cure it with sodium nitrite.
+Pork back fat has no myoglobin, so it makes a little sense to cure it with sodium nitrite.
 Nitrite will not react with fat and the customer will have to eat it.
-Pork back fat is cured with salt only and after 3 weeks becomes soft and delicious to eat.
+Pork back fat is cured with salt only, and after 3 weeks, it becomes soft and delicious to eat.
 Cured back fat was always popular in Germany, Poland and Russia, however, take note that such a back fat was about 3-4 inches thick.
 It will be very hard to find a pig nowadays that could offer such a thick back fat.

 Fat trimmings used for sausages are salted only.

 Pork bellies and jowls consist of layers of meat and fat.
-They are cured with salt and sodium nitrite like a regular meat, however, the amount of sodium nitrite can be slightly decreased due to the large amount of fat those cuts contain.
+They are cured with salt and sodium nitrite like regular meat; however, the amount of sodium nitrite can be slightly decreased due to the large amount of fat those cuts contain.

 Color of Cooked Meat